jemadduxVault/warmups/README.md

 # Warm-Up Exercises

-Individual exercises to start the day right.
+Individual exercises to start the day off right.

 We will release an exercise at 8:50 am daily.
 You have until 9:15 am to complete the assignment.